biggroundbeef/PGNalyzer/README.md

 # PGNalyzer
-This is a python package dedicated to the calibration and analysis of Pandonia Global Network (PGN) data.

 -*- DESCRIPTION -*-

 This is a python package dedicated to the calibration and analysis of Pandonia Global Network (PGN) data.